mahapajosias/miller-website-part3/README.md

 Updated Changelog (Add this under CHANGELOG in your README.md)

-Here is what changed from your original website to the new modern version:
+Here is what changed from  original website to the new modern version:

 # [19 Nov 2025] Added Full Modern UI Redesign (Theme 2 – Dark Mode)